-In this section, we attempt to address how the test performances and generalizability of models are affected by the temporal difference of the pre-training corpora and the test set.
-Because pre-training a transformer model from scratch is expensive, we continued pre-training from the RoBERTa\textsubscript{Base} checkpoint, leveraging the findings from \citet{gururangan-etal-2020-dont} that continued pre-training causes the model to adapt to the distribution of the new corpora.
+Because pre-training a transformer model from scratch is expensive, we continue pre-training from the RoBERTa\textsubscript{Base} checkpoint, leveraging the findings from \citet{gururangan-etal-2020-dont} that models learn to adapt to the distribution of the new corpora with continued pre-training.

-We used the WMT20 English dataset \citep{barrault-etal-2019-findings}, which consists of English news data collected from 2007 to 2021.
-To avoid temporal overlap, we only used the data from 2007 to 2019 as the pre-training corpora.
-The data are divided by year, and we preprocessed the data such that the number of tokens contained in each year is the same.
-We trained the RoBERTa\textsubscript{Base} model for 3 epochs with the masked language modeling (MLM) objective.
-Checkpoints from each year were then used for fine-tuning on the CoNLL-2003 dataset, with the same procedure described in Section~\ref{sec:experiment_setup}.
-We evaluated the models on the CoNLL-2003 and CoNLL++ test set, and plot the results in Figure~\ref{fig:temporal_drift}.
-Detailed performances are reported in Table~\ref{tab:temporal_drift} in the Appendix.
+We use the WMT20 English dataset \citep{barrault-etal-2019-findings}, consisting of English news data from 2007 to 2021.
+To avoid temporal overlap, we only use data from 2007 to 2019 as the pre-training corpora.
+The data are divided by year, and we preprocess the data such that the number of tokens per year is the same.
+We train the RoBERTa\textsubscript{Base} model for 3 epochs with the masked language modeling (MLM) objective.
+Checkpoints from each year are then fine-tuned on the CoNLL-2003 dataset, with the same experimental setup described in Section~\ref{sec:experiment_setup}.
+We evaluate the models on the CoNLL-2003 test set and CoNLL++, and plot the results in Figure~\ref{fig:temporal_drift}.
+Detailed performances are reported in Table~\ref{tab:temporal_drift} in the Appendix (\S~\ref{ssec:app_temporal_drift}).

 The results show a clear trend of performance degradation when the pre-training corpora is temporally distant from the test set.
-Specifically, the performance on the CoNLL-2003 test set degrades as the time progresses, while the performance on the CoNLL++ test set improves.
-More importantly, the change in F\textsubscript{1} shows an upward trend, with a correlation coefficients of 0.55, indicating a moderate positive correlation between the performance gap and the year of the pre-training corpora.
-The results suggest that the performance and generalization on the downstream task are both affected by the temporal distance of the pre-training corpora and the test set.
-This explains the better generalizability of models pre-trained on data temporally closer to the CoNLL++ test set, showing that temporal drift is the main driven factor for the different levels of performance degradation.
+When the pre-training corpus is more recent, it becomes temporally closer to CoNLL++, leading to better CoNLL++ performance, and hence better generalization.
+In Figure~\ref{fig:temporal_drift}, the $\Delta$F\textsubscript{1} shows an upward trend with a correlation coefficients of 0.55, indicating a moderate positive correlation between generalization and the year of the pre-training corpora.
+This suggests that generalization is affected by the effect of temporal drift.
+This explains the better generalizability of models such as LUKE\textsubscript{Large} and T5\textsubscript{3B}, pre-trained on temporally closer data to the CoNLL++ test set, showing that temporal drift is the main driving factor for the different levels of generalization.